The ultimate guide to understanding the customer journey

 Mapping your customer journey can be particularly helpful to identify motivators and potential obstacles across customer touchpoints.
 While customer journey maps are often depicted as timelines, modern customer relationships are lifecycles.

 The cyclical nature of lifecycles means there’s no end to the journey.
-Customer loyalty is the ultimate goal.
+Driving customer loyalty is the ultimate goal.
 Brands have to continually deliver relevant, timely, and personalized messages to retain customers.
 If you don’t, you’ll not remain at the top of customers’ minds and brand awareness will quickly fade.

 Why are customer journeys important?